 A spouse of a service member whose wages are exempt from District of Columbia income tax under the new law may file a D-4 with their employer to claim exemption from withholding.

-To claim a refund of taxes withheld from your Washington DC income, follow these steps in the program:
+To claim a refund of taxes withheld from your Washington DC income:

 - State Section